ansible/ansible-documentation/docs/docsite/rst/command_guide/intro_adhoc.rst

     $ ansible atlanta -a "/sbin/reboot"

-By default, Ansible uses only 5 simultaneous processes.
-If you have more hosts than the value set for the fork count, Ansible will talk to them, but it will take a little longer.
+By default, Ansible uses only five simultaneous processes.
+If you have more hosts than the value set for the fork count, it can increase the time it takes for Ansible to communicate with the hosts.
 To reboot the [atlanta] servers with 10 parallel forks:

 .. code-block:: bash